ciaranarcher/dotfiles/README.md

 ## Install Steps

-Clone the repo
+Clone the repository into `~/dotfiles`.

 Edit your `.bashrc` and add the following lines:
 ```
 source ~/dotfiles/bash/path.sh
 source ~/dotfiles/bash/env.sh